-Internal Stakeholder Role/Relationship How Stakeholder Interests are Identified Stakeholder Interests Central Hawke's Owner of Annual General meeting Meetings between Trustees, Directors, and Reporting of performance against Bay Consumers Centralines on Statement of Corporate Intent (SCI).
-Effective and efficient asset management Power Trust behalf of power performance.
-Prompt resolution of issues raised by (CHBCPT) consumers Centralines' power consumers.
+Internal Stakeholder Role/Relationship How Stakeholder Interests are Identified Stakeholder Interests Central Hawke's Bay Consumers Power Trust (CHBCPT) Owner of Centralines on behalf of power consumers Annual General meeting Meetings between Trustees, Directors, and Reporting of performance against Statement of Corporate Intent (SCI).
+Effective and efficient asset management performance.
+Prompt resolution of issues raised by Centralines' power consumers.

-Internal Stakeholder Role/Relationship How Stakeholder Interests are Identified Stakeholder Interests Executive Management Board of Directors Corporate governance Strategic direction Monthly Board meetings Performance against the Corporate Strategic Objectives.
+To the second How Stakeholder Internal Stakeholder Role/Relationship Interests are Identified Stakeholder Interests Executive Management Board of Directors Corporate governance Strategic direction Monthly Board meetings Performance against the Corporate Strategic Objectives.
 Regular reporting on the health of the AMS and performance against AMOs.
 Effective management of the organisation, especially relating to health and safety performance.
 Executive Management Governance Policy and strategy Enterprise risk management Business Plan Communication and engagement with staff Regular management review of the health of the AMS and performance against AMOs.
 Escalation of strategic risks in the Asset Portfolio and the AMS where necessary, especially relating to the impact of DER.
 Quarterly reports on progress towards the implementation of the AMS.
 Centralines employees Internal customers Users and advocates Implementers One-on-one discussions with managers Satisfaction surveys Training and development processes Awareness of the AMS and its implications for roles and responsibilities, and how teams work together.
 Providing a basis for understanding why certain actions are important.
 Awareness of significant risks and potential consequences of deviating from defined asset management practices.
 Training and education on asset management, the AMS and role specific skills and competencies.
 Professional development.
 A secure role in a respected and professionally managed organisation.
 Information about asset management risks, particularly relating to health and safety.
 Centralines Operation Teams Primary supplier of contracting services Relationship meetings Collaboration on projects Awareness of the AMS and why particular actions are important.
 Visibility of the asset management plan to support business planning.
 Information about asset management risks, particularly relating to health and safety.

-Internal Stakeholder Role/Relationship How Stakeholder Interests are Identified Stakeholder Interests Effective collaboration in work management including project delivery.
+Internal Stakeholder Role/Relationship How Stakeholder Interests are Identified Stakeholder Interests Other contractors and Supplier of goods and services Relationship meetings Effective collaboration in work management including project delivery.
 Two-way feedback on performance and areas for improvement.
 Minimised churn in the work programme to drive efficiency and support schedule compliance.
 Quality technical standards and operating procedures.
-Other contractors and vendors Supplier of goods and services Relationship meetings Contract negotiation processes Information about asset management risks, particularly relating to health and safety.
-Adherence to terms and conditions of trade and contractual obligations.
+Information about asset management risks, particularly relating to health and vendors Contract negotiation processes Adherence to terms and conditions of trade and contractual obligations.
 Two-way feedback on performance and areas for improvement.
 Quality technical standards and operating procedures.